-Guidelines For Installing Accessible Building Hardware In Ornamental Wall Finishes
+Guidelines for Installing Accessible Building Hardware in Ornamental Wall Finishes

 - Procedure code:

-- Preservation Notebook Series - Gsa
+- GSA Preservation Notebook Series

 - Last Modified:

-This procedure includes some general guidelines to follow in design projects involving handicapped accessibility to existing building hardware such as elevators, fire alarms or other hardware mounted to stone, unpainted wood, unpainted metal, or other ornamental wall finishes.
+This document includes some general guidelines to follow in design projects involving handicapped accessibility to existing building hardware such as elevators, fire alarms or other hardware mounted to stone, unpainted wood, unpainted metal, or other ornamental wall finishes.
 Special care should be taken to avoid penetration into these historic materials.

 While other local and state governmental agencies generally follow the Americans with Disabilities Act (ADA), in Federal facilities the more stringent Architectural Barriers Act Standards (ABAS) are adhered to (these replaced the previous Uniform Federal Accessibility Standards).
 In historic structures, the regulations are as follows:

 F202.5 Alterations to Qualified Historic Buildings and Facilities.